 It is easy to assume that a health plan would incur higher costs with increased enrollment: more members = payments for more services = increased costs.
 This is WVCHIP's experience this year, but utilization changes also contributed to increased costs.
 Increased payments due to service utilization changes are caused by factors more dynamic than simply the number of members covered by the plan.
-Not only do changes in plan membership cause the plan to pay for more or less services, but other factors including provider practices and service guidelines; services mandated or recommended by either law or professional organizations; the benefit package and utilization management strategies adopted by the plan; as well as many other factors.
-A combination of these factors contributed an increase of 2.2% in claims expenditures for the year.
+Not only do changes in plan membership cause the plan to pay for more or less services, but other factors including provider practices and service guidelines; services mandated or recommended by either law or professional organizations; and the benefit package and utilization management strategies adopted by the plan.
+A combination of these many factors contributed an increase of 1.6% in claims expenditures for the year.